 but is not otherwise empowered to vary or cancel a term specifically fixed or a condition specifically imposed by this Act, as distinct from pursuant to this Act, in relation to licences of that class or permits of that kind, except in relation to such provisions or circumstances as may be prescribed.

 [Section 63 amended by No. 12 of 1998 s.
-43.]
+43; No. 73 of 2006 s.
+45.]

 64. Power of licensing authority to impose, vary or cancel conditions